xapian/xapian-docsprint/howtos/boolean_filters.rst

     :cleanfirst: db
     :args: data/100-objects-v1.csv db

-If we check the resulting index with delve, we will see that documents for which there was a value in the ``MATERIALS`` field now contain terms with the ``XM`` prefix (output snipped to show the relevant lines):
+If we check the resulting index with xapian-delve, we will see that documents for which there was a value in the ``MATERIALS`` field now contain terms with the ``XM`` prefix (output snipped to show the relevant lines):

 .. code-block:: sh

-    $ delve -r 3 -1 db
+    $ xapian-delve -r 3 -1 db
     Term List for record #3:
     ...
     XDwooden